 1. Advanced knowledge of modern Japanese (both written and spoken).

 Acceptance to the programme

 The tuition fee for the whole programme is £300.
-The tuition fee covers an average of 60 hours of tuition, guest lectures, preparatory materials and manuals, other extra-curricular activities we may plan year by year, and coffee breaks.
+The tuition fee covers an average of 60 hours of tuition, guest lectures, preparatory materials and manuals, other extra-curricular activities, and coffee breaks.

-The remaining £150 will need to be paid by the beginning of July 2022 and cannot be returned after that date.
+The remaining £150 will need to be paid by 1 July 2023 and cannot be returned after that date.

 All payments are done online via a secure system administered by the University of Cambridge.

-*** The tuition fees for Master’s students are reduced to £150 ****
+*** The tuition fees for undergraduate students and master‘s students are reduced to £150 ****

-The tuition fees for Master’s students will need to be paid in full by 1 May 2022 and cannot be returned after that date.
+The tuition fees for undergraduate students and master’s students will need to be paid in full by 1 May 2023 and cannot be returned after that date.